Large Astroturf (V2)

 Exterior view of a narrow two-story suburban starter home with lavender siding, bright green astroturf-style landscaping, a covered carport, driveway parking space, and small front porch.

-Large Astroturf Exterior
+Large Astroturf

 At first glance, this modest two-story home looks almost aggressively ordinary.
 Simple siding, a tiny front porch, and a long narrow layout give the house the unmistakable energy of a starter home built for Sims who spent every last simoleon on the lot and prayed furniture would somehow work itself out later.